zoisite-rb/zoisite-rb/guides/source/active_record_postgresql.md

     "TBL_ART_pkey" PRIMARY KEY, btree ("INT_ID")
 ```

-This table does not follow the Rails conventions at all.
+This table does not follow the Zoisite conventions at all.
 Because simple PostgreSQL views are updateable by default,
 we can wrap it as follows: